 • Piazza del Popolo and Mercato Monti on Sundays

 LA's edgy fashion scene has made a huge impact in terms of trend-setting over the years, but for all the right reasons.
-Head to a hub of artistic designer stores located in the downtown area, or make your way to West Side's Abbot Kinney Blvd - one of the coolest streets in America with an eclectic selection of boutiques and bars.
+Head to a hub of artistic designer stores located in the downtown area or make your way to West Side's Abbot Kinney Blvd – and enjoy the streets eclectic selection of boutiques and bars.
 Venice Beach is the home of Americana and baseball caps while Santa Monica is heavenly shopping right by the beach.
 Spend the day browsing the stores and take something home from your Los Angeles holidays that you'll love!

 Where to shop in LA